Roborock just added another variant to their line-up, the S4 Max.

 All Roborock S-Series options have four power settings – Quiet, Balanced, Turbo, and Max.
 Previously, there were five settings.

-This feature allows users to use a lower setting if they don’t want to deal with the noise.
+This feature allows users to use a lower setting if they don’t want the noise.
 Or a higher setting for surfaces like carpet.

 5. Carpet boost

-Both robots have unlimited scheduling per day, which allows users to run the robot at their preferred time.
+Both robots have unlimited scheduling per day, allowing users to run the robot at their preferred time.

 I used an anemometer to check how much each robot has at the brush roll to check airflow.